 You’ve just made them do work they’ve not done in years (or decades).
 Even though the after-effects feel crippling, they are temporary.
 Just stay calm.

-Some stretching, massaging, and more movement to restore range of motion will help your brain and body normalize the new levels of exertion.
+Some stretching, massaging, and more movement to restore range of motion will help your brain and body normalize new levels of exertion.

 If you consistently ask your body to perform, it will eventually meet your expectations.

-A special note on the hips: A stunning level of soreness can happen ALL THE TIME when retraining hip muscles.
 Because the muscles of the hip are an intricate network, soreness can get scary with new hip exercises.
 A simple hip exercise that targets deep, small hip muscles can result in crippling soreness.
 But that still doesn't mean you're permanently damaged.

 When crippling soreness strikes, look for cause-and-effect relationships.
 Identify what specific areas are uncomfortable and look at what specific exercises may have caused the issue.
 Sometimes this takes several recurring incidents over the course of weeks or months before you can draw clear connections.
 Patience pays off.
+Then you can stretch, massage, and move in ways that help you ease the soreness and maintain more mobility.

 As you develop strength and extensibility in your weak, stiff muscles, your body will get less sore and more functional.
 As you improve proprioception, your muscles and overall coordination will improve.

-Have you just TORN YOUR LABRUM TO SHREDS?
-Do you now need ARTHROSCOPIC HIP SURGERY to fix your bad bone shapes?
+Have you just torn your labrum to shreds?
+Do you now need arthroscopic hip surgery to fix your bad bone shapes?
 Are you a candidate for hip replacement?
 Is your spine degenerating with every second?

 No. Again, this is a common situation.
 You should respond calmly.
 The network of muscles around the hip joint is complex.
-When muscles start pulling at uneven and imbalanced rates, your range of motion may change for the worse and pain may be the result.
+When muscles start pulling at uneven rates, your range of motion may change for the worse and pain may be the result.

 In this example, your already short, strong hip flexors yank your pelvis into anterior tilt.
 That puts your lower back into end range hyperextension.